uktechreviews/science-tasks/lesson-4/lesson.md

 - The heating of paper with the filament lamp can potentially cause a fire risk
 - Once the experiment is over switch off the lamp to remove the heat source from the Raspberry Pi
 - The lamp should be kept a minimum of 30cm from the Raspberry Pi
+- When wrapping the Sense Hat and Raspberry Pi in silver foil it is important to prevent a short circuit by wrapping the Pi in a non-conductive material such as clingfilm.